DobromirZlatkov/TensorSnake/README.md

 # Tensor Snake
-Simple Snake Game With a Fancy Name
+Simple Snake Game With a Fancy Name. !important My hosting infrastructure is free so i am sleaping at the most of the time, so be patient with me ;]

 # Tools
 >**IDE:** Visual Studio Community - https://www.visualstudio.com/vs/community/